 These protocols were developed years apart.
 Some of their functions overlap.
 Which do you need, and which can you ignore?

 Many people deployed the protocols available when they set up their server and never went circled back to add new ones.
 You’ll see servers with only SPF, or only SPF and DKIM.
-Some folks deployed DMARC but skipped SPF and DKIM.
 Which you need isn’t just a question of what you want to offer the world.
 It’s about what other servers can validate.
 If an MTA can validate only SPF, but you offer only DMARC, the recipient might consider your mails suspicious.

 Do you need MTA-TLS and TLS-RPT?
 That depends on your threat model.
 Maybe you don’t care incoming connections are encrypted or not.
 It’s fairly new, so perhaps your MTA doesn’t yet support it.
 If you’re deploying a new mail system or taking the time to polish your existing system, however, you might as well experiment with it.
 Use a very low timeout when testing, so remote servers won’t cache your mistakes for months or years.